idris-lang/Idris-dev/docs/tutorial/introduction.rst

 When types can contain values, and where those values describe properties, for example the length of a list, the type of a function can begin to describe its own properties.
-Take for example the concatenatation of two lists.
+Take for example the concatenation of two lists.
 This operation has the property that the resulting list's length is the sum of the lengths of the two input lists.
 We can therefore give the following type to the ``app`` function, which concatenates vectors: